chouzar/chip/README.md

 A local process registry that plays along with Gleam's [Subject](https://hexdocs.pm/gleam_erlang/gleam/erlang/process.html#Subject) type.

-It can hold to a set of subjects to later reference individually or dispatch a callback as a group.
+It can hold a set of subjects to later retrieve individually or dispatch as a group.
 Will also automatically delist dead processes.

 ### Example